St. Louis County, Minnesota: Presidential elections

 St. Louis County has long been one of the strongest Democratic bastions in the state outside of the Twin Cities.
 The Democrats have carried the county for 24 consecutive presidential elections; the last Republican candidate to carry the county was Herbert Hoover in 1928, before the Great Depression.
 In recent elections, Republicans have received about 1/3rd of the county's vote.
 In 2016, Donald Trump earned 39.7% of the county's vote, while the Democratic vote deteriorated to 51.4% (the lowest percentage since 1932); according to exit polls, this was due to residents' concerns about the decline of mining and forestry in the county.
 This was the closest that a Republican had come to winning the county since 1932.
-In 2020, Trump became the first Republican since Herbert Hoover to get more than 40% of the vote in St. Louis County, but Joe Biden bolstered the Democratic margin of victory from 11.7% to 15.6%.
+In 2020, Trump became the first Republican since Herbert Hoover to garner more than 40% of the vote in St. Louis County, but Joe Biden bolstered the Democratic margin of victory from 11.7% to 15.6%.